Tim Kinsella: Career

-Cap'n Jazz: 1989–1995; 2010; 2017
+Cap'n Jazz: 1989–1995; 2010; 2017; 2024

 Following the release of Cap'n Jazz's first and only album, Burritos, Inspiration Point, Fork Balloon Sports, Cards In The Spokes, Automatic Biographies, Kites, Kung Fu, Trophies, Banana Peels We've Slipped On and Egg Shells We've Tippy Toed Over (also known as Shmap'n Shmazz), and their last show on July 14, 1995, they disbanded, and member Davey von Bohlen left Chicago to focus on his side project The Promise Ring.
 Three years after the breakup, in 1998, Jade Tree Records put out a double disc compilation, called Analphabetapolothology, which included all the songs from Shmap'n Shmazz, as well as songs from various 7", singles, demos and outtakes.
-Victor Villareal went home, and after a year of playing music independently, Tim, Mike, and Sam recruited Erik Bocek and Jeremy Boyle for what would eventually be called Joan of Arc.
+Victor Villarreal went home, and after a year of playing music independently, Tim, Mike, and Sam recruited Erik Bocek and Jeremy Boyle for what would eventually be called Joan of Arc.
 On January 22, 2010, Cap'n Jazz played their first reunion show since the split in 1995 at the Empty Bottle in their hometown of Chicago.
-They have performed various other shows since and played their final show on November 8, 2017, at the Electric Ballroom.
+They have performed various other shows since and played their then-final show on November 8, 2017, at the Electric Ballroom.

-The Sky Corvair

-The Sky Corvair began as a side project for members of Braid, Cap'n Jazz, and Gauge.
-They played their first show in October 1994, and recorded nine songs that December.
-Shortly thereafter, Tim Kinsella left the band to pursue Cap'n Jazz full-time.
-Tim's credit on The Sky Corvair's only album includes, guitar, vocals, and mixing.